Brennan Boesch: 2013

+New York Yankees and Scranton/Wilkes-Barre RailRiders

+2013

+On March 15th, Boesch signed a contract with The New York Yankees.

+On May 14th, The Yankees optioned Boesch to the Triple-A team Scranton/Wilkes-Barre RailRiders.
+Boesch would be recalled on May 25th but then would shortly return to the RailRiders on June 3rd.

-While Boesch was on a rehab assignment in AAA recovering from a slight muscle tear, the Yankees released him in order to make room on the roster to replace the injured All-Star shortstop Derek Jeter with another infielder.
+On July 19th, the Yankees released Boesch outright while he was on rehab assignment for the RailRiders for a slight muscle tear, this enabled them to make room on the roster to replace the injured All-Star shortstop Derek Jeter with another infielder.

+By playing only 23 games with the Yankees, Boesch is listed as having a avg. hit of .275 with 3 homeruns, and posted career highs with a slugging percentage of .529 and OPS of .831.

 Boesch, a free agent going into the 2013 off season, played for the Escondigo Leones of the Dominican Republic Winter League where among other things he worked on sharpening his eye.
 Boesch was among league leaders in bases on balls and showed no ill effects from the injury that sidelined him.

-Los Angeles Angels
+Salt Lake Bees and Los Angeles Angels

 2014

-On January 28, 2014, Boesch signed a minor league contract with the Los Angeles Angels.
+On January 28, 2014, Boesch signed a minor league contract with the Los Angeles Angels and assigned to the Salt Lake Bees.
 The contract included an invitation to spring training.
 On April 16, Boesch was called up and reached base on a fielding error on third baseman Josh Donaldson of the Oakland Athletics in his first plate appearance for the Angels.
-He was given a jersey numbered 00 – which he later called a distraction – and switched to No. 28.
+This was short lived as Boesch returned to the Bees on April 27th.
+From August 12th to October 2nd, Boesch would rotate between the Angels and the Bees several more times before being sent outright to the Bees on October 10th.

+During his time for LA, Boesch posted a .187/.203/.293 triple-slash over 27 games.

-The Angels designated Boesch for assignment on October 7, 2014.
+The Angels designated Boesch for permanent assignment on October 7, 2014.
 He elected free agency on October 9.

-Cincinnati Reds
+Louisville Bats and Cincinnati Reds

 2015

-On November 26, 2014, Boesch signed a minor league deal with the Cincinnati Reds.
+On November 26, 2014, Boesch signed a minor league deal with the Cincinnati Reds and was assigned to the Louisville Bats.
+Boesch would play the majority of the season for the Bats but would occasionally rotate up to the Reds before being sent outright to the Bats on October 30th.

+During his tenure for Cincinnati, Boesch posted a .146/.191/.202 triple-slash over 51 games.

 He elected free agency on November 4, 2015.

-Boston Red Sox
+Pawtucket Red Sox

-Boesch signed a minor league deal with the Boston Red Sox in January 2016.
-He became a free agent after the season ended.
-He announced his retirement the following spring, on April 11, 2017.
+Boesch signed a minor league deal with the Boston Red Sox on January 12, 2016 and assigned to the Triple–A Pawtucket Red Sox.
+In 38 games for Pawtucket, he batted .221/.266/.345 with four home runs and 15 RBI.

+Boesch elected free agency following the season on November 7th.

+Boesch announced his retirement from professional baseball the following spring, on April 11, 2017, after no other team expressed interest in signing him.